-So in order to make the diagnosis of FAI, so fair must have the impingement syndrome.
-It's a triage of symptoms, clinical signs and image finding.
-So to make the absolute diagnosis, it has to be all three.
-So you can suspect FAI s, but unless you have the image findings there, you can't label it as FAI s, but you can certainly treat it like that.
-So you don't have to have that label.
-So you don't need to send everybody off for an x ray or an MRI scan.
-If they're managing or your your what you're doing with them.
-Clinically, treatment is working, it's going to be useful for us to go through that as we will later because we've got two models in for you to work on this evening one here just to demonstrate the test.
-And Stefan the other one you haven't actually treated before, but she's got hip problems.
+So in order to make the diagnosis of FAIS, femoroacetabular impingement syndrome, it's a triad of symptoms, clinical signs and image finding.
+To make the absolute diagnosis, it has to be all three.
+You can suspect FAIS, but unless you have the image findings there, you can't label it as FAIS, but you can certainly treat it like that, you don't have to have that label.
+So you don't need to send everybody off for an X-ray or an MRI scan if they're managing or what you're doing with them clinically, in treatment is working.

+It's going to be useful for us to go through that, as we will later, because we've got two models in for you to work on this evening.
+One who's here just to demonstrate the tests and the other one you haven't actually treated before, but she's got hip problems.
 So we're going to find out what's wrong with her.
-Yeah, which will be great, because of course, what people really like to see is how is this really put into practice in clinic?
-Right.
-Okay, so now, I have to say, I always make apologies for my poor quality qualifications as a medical practitioner.
-But of course, when you think about cam and pincer impingement anatomy in a hip, instinctively think, well, the only way you're going to cure that is through surgery.
-And yet, we're first of all, we've learned that you can have them both and not have symptoms.
-Absolutely.
+Which will be great, because of course, what people really like to see is, how is this really put into practice in clinic?
+Okay, so now, I have to say, I always make apologies for my poor qualifications as a medical practitioner.
+But of course, when you think about cam and pincer impingement anatomy in a hip, instinctively you think, well, the only way you're going to cure that is through surgery.
+And yet, first of all, we've learned that you can have them both and not have symptoms.
 Would that be in two people with the same extremes of anatomy, one might not have symptoms?

 Absolutely.
 And I can actually testify to that myself because I have cam impingement.
 And I have a symptomatic left side and an asymptomatic right side.
 And both have significant cam deformity.
 So yes, absolutely.
-So you could have same anatomy, the larger the cam is, the more likely you are to develop symptoms.
+So you could have the same anatomy, the larger the cam is, the more likely you are to develop symptoms.
 So we know symptom development comes with size of the underlying anatomical variant plus load.
-So if you're doing an activity where you're overloading the hip in a position it doesn't like so for example, if you had a cam impingement, and you're doing lots of flexion, deep flexion based activities, you're more likely to develop symptoms.
+So if you're doing an activity where you're overloading the hip in a position it doesn't like.
+So for example, if you had a cam impingement, and you're doing lots of flexion, deep flexion based activities, you're more likely to develop symptoms.
 Okay.
+And

-And you do all your deep flexion on the left hand side.
-Yeah, absolutely.
-So we also know that your muscle control so if you haven't got adequate sort of deep stability system, then you are again, more likely to develop symptoms doesn't mean you will, but it means you're more likely to potentially develop symptoms in that hit with come morphology.
+So you do all your deep flexion on the left hand side, do you?

+Absolutely.
+We also know that your muscle control, so if you haven't got adequate sort of deep stability system, then you are again, more likely to develop symptoms doesn't mean you will, but it means you're more likely to potentially develop symptoms in that hip with come morphology.